Amandawlee/my-coe332-hws/homework06/README.md

-# "Say It' Ain't Genes
+# "Say It Ain't Genes

 The Human Genome Organization (HUGO) is a non-profit organization that runs the HUGO Gene Noomenclature Committee (HGNC) in approving "a unique and meaningful name for every gene".